Why you can trust The Zebra

 FAQs

-No, not all insurance companies will offer 12-month policies.
-6-month policies are the norm and you'll likely have to ask specifically if a company offers longer terms.
-Some of the companies offering 12-month policies include SAFECO, USAA, MetLife, and Liberty Mutual.
+Not all insurance companies will offer 12-month policies.
+6-month policies are the norm, and you'll likely have to ask specifically if a company offers longer terms.
+Some companies providing 12-month policies include SAFECO, USAA, MetLife, and Liberty Mutual.
+This can also vary by state; even if your company offers specific time frames in other locations, it may not be an option where you live.

 Maybe.
-Some companies will offer a paid-in-full discount, and you might be able to save more by paying for an entire year's premium upfront.
-This is something you'll want to ask your agent or insurance company specifically.
-You do get the benefit of your rate not increasing throughout the year by committing to an annual policy.
+Some companies offer a paid-in-full discount, and you might save more by paying for an entire year's premium upfront.
+You'll want to ask your agent or insurance company about this.
+You benefit from your rate not increasing throughout the year by committing to an annual policy.

 This depends on your personal preference and which insurance company you work with.
-Most companies will write a policy for six months, and you have the option to pay in full or per month.
-Many insurers offer discounts if you pay the entire premium upfront, so it's worth asking about if you're able to do this.
+Most companies will write a policy for six months, and you can pay in full or per month.
+Many insurers offer discounts if you pay the entire premium upfront, so it's worth asking if you can do this.
 Some companies don't offer a discount, and your premium is the same whether you pay monthly or for the whole period.

 About The Zebra